-The Churchyard Regulations published by the Diocese of Coventry and available from Elaine or the diocesan website give clear guidance about how graves are to be cared for.
+The Churchyard Regulations published by the Diocese of Coventry and available from the diocesan website give clear guidance about how graves are to be cared for.
 These rules apply whether or not you have put up a gravestone, so everyone needs to be aware of them.
 The most important rules are:

 - You must not put loose vases, pots, candle-holders, lights or any other ornament on a grave